okaybenji/text-engine/readme.md

 #### Overriding the default command set
 If existing commands don't work how you want them to, you can override them by reassigning them to your own function code.

-For instance, you may wish to implement your own versions of the SAVE and LOAD commands.
-Or you may not wish to include SAVE or LOAD at all.
+For instance, you may wish to implement your own versions of the "save" and "load" commands.
+Or you may not wish to include `save` or `load` at all.

 Commands are stored on a global array called `commands`.
 Each element in the array is a JavaScript object with methods attached.
 The index of the element indicates how many arguments it accepts.
 So, for instance, all methods attached to `commands[0]` take zero arguments.